 Acoustic guitars built after 1991 have a 3-5 digit serial number (stamped into the mahogany neck block) that can be used to date the instrument.
-The table below lists serial number ranges issued into production by year.
+You may reference the following serial number dating table for a listing of serial number ranges issued into production by year.
 Serial numbers are assigned at the beginning of the build process, so some guitars would have been completed and shipped in subsequent year(s).
 Most guitars spend 3-6 months in production, but build time can vary from instrument to instrument.

 Warranty & Registration